Risk of heat-related health problems increases with age

 - Being substantially overweight or underweight

 Heat stroke is a life-threatening form of hyperthermia.
 It occurs when the body is overwhelmed by heat and unable to control its temperature.
-Signs and symptoms of heat stroke include a significant increase in body temperature (generally above 104 degrees Fahrenheit), mental status changes (like confusion or combativeness), strong rapid pulse, dry flushed skin, lack of sweating, feeling faint, staggering or coma.
-It is critical to seek immediate emergency medical attention for a person with heat stroke symptoms, especially an older adult.
+Signs and symptoms of heat stroke include a significant increase in body temperature (generally above 104 degrees Fahrenheit), changes in mental status (like confusion or combativeness), strong rapid pulse, lack of sweating, dry flushed skin, feeling faint, staggering or coma.
+Emergency medical attention is critical for a person with heat stroke symptoms, especially an older adult.

 If you suspect that someone is suffering from a heat-related illness: